 This area is especially popular with many thousands of visitors.
 So please keep to the paths, avoid the edges of stone pitching as that damages the foundations, and above all please do not shortcut zigzag paths - they are built to reduce unsightly erosion scars.
 Going off-path is better done elsewhere.

 The walk starts from the Wasdale Head village green where there is currently free parking.
-This may change in 2014 as the village would like to reclaim its public green space.

 This walk takes you to the top of the following hills: Scafell Pike, Round How, and Middleboot Knotts; and includes 1 Furth, 1 Wainwright, 1 Birkett, 1 Marilyn, 1 Hewitt, 3 Nuttalls, 1 HuMP, 1 County Top - Administrative, 1 County Top - Historic, and 1 County Top - Current County and Unitary Authority.